smulard/security-hygiene/README.md

 There are many different types of password managers.
 However only two will be discussed--browser-based and cloud-based.
 If you use Google's browser, Chrome, or Safari, you are probably familiar with a browser password manager.
 Chrome and Safari typically ask the user whether they want to save their passwords or for the browser to create a password for the user.
 The advantage of using this type of password manager is the ease of use.
 If you use the same browser across devices with the same account on all of them, then it's quick and easy to use.
 The disadvantes of this type of password manager are that they typically never log the user out, internet is required and no advanced features included.
 If a device is stolen, all passwords (and most likely web history) are compromised.
 If you use the Chrome passowrd manager for your bank information, the theif could look at the user's browser activity, see the bank website was visited, and then automatically login with the browser password manager.

 A cloud-based password is recommended because it is more secure than a browser-based manager, it can easily sync across multiple devices, store different types of information from login usernames/passwords, driver liscense information, healthcare information, misc. notes, vehicle information, addresses, and much more.
 These managers scan for when users' passwords have been compromised and recommends users to update passwords on a regular basis.
 Internet is only needed to sync across devices.
 Other than that, these managers do not need internet.

+TODO: add bit about how there's a learning curve.
+Once that's achieved, then ease-of-use rather than "usability" greatly increases.

 ### Password Manager Examples
 [Google Chrome](https://passwords.google.com)\